Skip to main content

 Understand Your Spending Habits

 It’s helpful to look at your spending habits before trying to set money aside.
 Doing so may make it easier to identify how much you’re able to save each month and possible places you could cut back.
 Start by recording your income and regular expenses like rent, utilities, cell phone, car payment, and other predictable monthly costs.
 Then, look at the spending that varies, but is also necessary, like food or gas.
-Finally, look at the non-essential spending each month like entertainment, dining out, clothing, etc.As you look at your expenses, be honest about what you’re spending.
+Finally, look at the non-essential spending each month like entertainment, dining out, clothing, and other similar costs.As you look at your expenses, be honest about what you’re spending.
 Remember, this record is for you, not for others.
 And every charge—even that soda you bought at the gas station—adds up over time.

 Create a Budget

 Once you know what you’re spending, use that information to create a budget.
 Your budget outlines projected spending amounts for different categories, such as rent, utilities, groceries, and debt repayment.
 Start with the essentials first… the expenses you really need to survive.Once you’ve captured the must-haves, see what is left over and determine how to allocate that money to other areas.
-Seeing where all the money goes, and how much or little is left over, shows you very clearly how much you could realistically save each month.
+Seeing where all the money goes, and how much or little is left over, may illustrate how much you have for savings each month.Not sure where to start?
+Here are some great budgeting methods to consider2:

 Reduce Expenses

 Finding ways to cut costs may make it easier to boost your savings.
 For example, if you’re carrying a balance on high-interest credit cards, prioritizing paying off that debt may help you save in the long run.
 Consider a debt consolidation loan to lock in a potentially lower rate and lower payment.If you’re paying for subscriptions and streaming services, review these regularly.
 Cancel any that you’re not using and consider adding the money you were spending on those services to your savings.Don’t be afraid to look for ways to cut your regular monthly bills.
 For example, taking a defensive driving course could help you lower your car insurance rates and choosing energy-efficient appliances may help you save on electric bills.
-Some companies offer you discounts if you set up autopay for your bills too.²
+Some companies offer you discounts if you set up autopay for your bills too.3

 Set Saving Goals